Theodosius of Bithynia: Transmission and influence

-All three of Theodosius' extant treatises were transmitted together, as part of a collection now called the Little Astronomy, an assortment of shorter works on geometry and astronomy building on Euclid's Elements.
+All three of Theodosius' extant treatises were transmitted together as part of a collection now called the Little Astronomy, an assortment of shorter works on geometry and astronomy that build on Euclid's Elements.
 During the Islamic Golden Age, the books in the Little Astronomy were translated into Arabic, and with the addition of a few new works, were known as the Middle Books, intended to fit between the Elements and Ptolemy's Almagest.
 Spherics was translated into Arabic by Qusṭā ibn Lūqā and Thābit ibn Qurra, and translated from Arabic into Latin in the 12th century by Plato Tiburtinus and Gerard of Cremona.
 Theodosius' works were published in Latin in the 16th century.

 The Spherics was widely copied and highly influential, serving as a theoretical foundation for spherical geometry and astronomy for millennia.
 Menelaus of Alexandria (c.
 100 AD) extended it with his own Spherics, which proved many additional theorems of spherical geometry.
 Pappus of Alexandria (4th century) commented extensively on Theodosius' Spherics and On Days and Nights in his Collection, Book VI.
-Spherics was continuously copied and studied in Greek manuscript throughout the Byzantine period, and was a foundational text for medieval Islamic astronomy and for European astronomy starting in the 12th century.
+Spherics was copied and studied in Greek manuscripts throughout the Byzantine period and became a foundational text for medieval Islamic and European astronomy from the 12th century onward.